 - olive oil cooking spray *for pan

-In a food processor, combine yogurt, chopped cucumber, 1 tbsp olive oil, 2 tbsp lemon juice, 1 tsp of the lemon zest (should be about half of the zest), 2 tsp fresh chopped dill, salt and pepper.
+- In a food processor, combine yogurt, chopped cucumber, 1 tablespoon olive oil, 2 tablespoon lemon juice, 1 teaspoon of the lemon zest (should be about half of the zest), 2 teaspoon fresh chopped dill, salt and pepper.

-Heat remaining tbsp of olive oil a skillet over medium-high heat.
+- Heat remaining tablespoon of olive oil a skillet over medium-high heat.

 For more Mediterranean beefy goodness, be sure and check out these recipes!